 Despite being a largely agro-based economy, Malawi suffers from high rates of food insecurity and poor nutrition.
-There is a gap in knowledge and tools for nutrition-sensitive agriculture approaches and tailoring options to local contexts and environments.
-The proposed project aims to strengthen integration of nutrition into agriculture decision-making and contribute to sustainable local food systems to support nutrition in Ntcheu, Kasungu, and Mzimba districts of Malawi.
+A gap exists in knowledge and tools for nutrition-sensitive agriculture approaches and in tailoring options to local contexts and environments.
+The project aims to strengthen integration of nutrition into agriculture decision-making and contribute to sustainable local food systems to support nutrition in the Ntcheu, Kasungu, and Mzimba districts of Malawi.
 It will develop implementation processes and build local capacity for using the new MCDA tool, Agrifood, to support decisions on improving local food systems and diets while addressing AEI, gender equity, livelihoods, and sustainability issues.

-The proposed project will be a valuable addition to ESAf CoP and the wider agricultural development community, adding a nutrition decision tool to the portfolio.
-Farmer research networks (FRNs) in the area are central to the process, as they have been effective in increasing knowledge, development, and application of AEI innovations in the context of soil health.
+The project will be a valuable addition to ESAf CoP and the wider agricultural development community, adding a nutrition decision tool to the portfolio.
+Area farmer research networks (FRNs) are central to the process, as they have been effective in increasing knowledge, development, and application of AEI innovations in the context of soil health.
 Operationalization of Agrifood provides an opportunity to widen this to improving local agri-food systems and nutrition.

 Outputs and Outcomes:

-Creation of an operational manual adapted to the Malawi context describing procedures for applying Agrifood to support farmer-led decision-making in the design of NSAP.
+Creation of an operational manual adapted to the Malawi context describing procedures for applying Agrifood to support farmer-led decision-making in NSAP design

 Design of programs to increase the production and/or consumption of nutritious foods so that Malawi organizations can understand trade-offs from multi-sectoral perspectives, including farmers, which should increase chances of long-term program success